adupo/csc4330/DuoMonkeyEditor_Documentations/Project_Management.md

 Blake Allen:

 Jason Lee: As a software developer, my main tasks included implimenting backend server while helping out with testing and documentations.
-While implimenting the server was my main task, I also spend time testing and documentation whenever I can.
+While implimenting the server was my main task, I also spent time testing and documentation whenever I can.

 Kevin Elizabeth: As a software developer, my main tasks included working on the log in feature, some of the back end work, and creating and monitoring some test cases of different features.
 I divided my time between these three tasks along with helping with the documentation.